evolvablehardware/BitstreamEvolution/README.md

-Once you have found the correct file and ensured you can access it, run the following command to upload the sketch, making sure to replace the `#` with the appropritae number (or the entire filename if your system uses a different type of device file):
+Once you have found the correct file and ensured you can access it, run the following command to upload the sketch, making sure to replace the `#` with the appropriate number (or the entire filename if your system uses a different type of device file):

 ```bash